bump-sh/docs/src/_help/customization-options/color-logo-meta-images.md

 ### Use the automated image generation

-In case you don't have a visual you could use, Bump will automatically generate a meta image that will display your documentation name, logo and API type.
+In case you don't have a visual you could use, Bump.sh will automatically generate a meta image that will display your documentation name, logo and API type.
 First generation of this new social media image may take a bit, but any modification or change will start the generation process.

 ![](/images/help/meta-image-example.png)